Automated-Islet-Analysis/Automated_Islet_Analysis/opencv-opencv-baf07c8/doc/tutorials/gapi/interactive_face_detection/interactive_face_detection.markdown

-In this sample we use a pre-trained SSD-based network and its output needs to be parsed to an array of detections (object regions of interest, ROIs).
+In this sample we use a pre-trained SSD-based network and its output needs to be parsed to an array of detections (object regions of interest, DataTab.ROIs).
 It is done by a custom operation `custom::PostProc`, which returns an array of rectangles (of type `cv::GArray<cv::Rect>`) back to the pipeline.
 This operation also filters out results by a confidence threshold -- and these details are hidden in the kernel